rodolfocaldeira/dotfiles/readme.md

 The install script will symlink the files to your home directory.
 That's it you're done.

+If you are a zsh fan, don't forget to install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) first.

 ## Thank you

 I drew a lot of inspiration from the following projects, thanks for sharing :)